lllama/dark-star/docs/index.md

 ## Starter Application

 Dark Star uses default values for its directories, so getting started is very easy.
-Create an `app.py` file with the following content:
+If you didn't use the CLI's `create-app` command then create an `app.py` file with the following content:

 ```python
 from darkstar.applications import DarkStar